wjgirlswhocode/CoolStuff/03 November 16th.md

 </details>
 <details>
 	<summary>6</summary>
-	psst.. all of the code above was taken from [here](http://learningprocessing.com/examples/).
+	Hey!
+All of the code above was taken from [here](http://learningprocessing.com/examples/).
 We selected cool ones that you can understand from what you've learned so far, but there's some even cooler but really complicated stuff!
 </details>